How To Get A Construction Loan: Process And How It -Work

 The loan amount is set in advance, giving the borrower little flexibility in the event of unexpected costs.

-The entire balance of the loan is due at the end of the construction process.
 If the construction loan doesn’t automatically convert into a permanent mortgage after construction, you’ll have to get a new loan to pay what you owe, which means paying two sets of closing costs and fees.

 You’ll pay higher interest rates on a construction loan compared to other loan options.